ACM-Service-Project/ACM-Service-Project-Backend/README.md

 * Edit patron
     - **/patrons/updatePatron/{patronId}**
     - Given a patron id and a PATCH request with an object, will replace the attributes in the object.
+    - Example:
+    -       {
+                email: "a new email",
+                lastName: "a new last name"
+            }

 * Delete patron